 2. Episode #1176 with Dom D’agostino and Layne Norton

 The Ketogenic diet is one of the most controversial and confusing advancements in dietary science.
 Proponents claim it to be the cure for every possible ailment–from skin conditions to autoimmune disorders to obesity to cellular decay.
 Dissenters point to some of the dangerous complications of no/low carb dieting and the numerous holes in the research behind it.

 To set the record straight, Joe interviews Dom D’agostino Ph.D. (a proponent of the ketogenic diet) and Layne Norton Ph.D. (a keto antagonist) to discuss the research and help listeners decide for themselves whether or not the diet is a viable solution to their problems and how it can be used effectively.

-If you’ve been curious about Keto, its purported benefits, and potential drawbacks, this episode should satiate your curiosity and help you decide whether or not the diet might be right for you.
+If you’ve been curious about Keto, its purported benefits, and potential drawbacks, this is one of the best Joe Rogan podcasts of all time to satiate your curiosity and help you decide whether or not the diet might be right for you.

 3. Episode#865 with Wim Hof

 Wim Hof is something of a legend in the health and biohacking industries.
 When he first came onto the scene years ago, he was written off as a fraud and a scammer for his seemingly insane claims about the power of conscious breathwork to alter human biochemistry.

 However, after multiple controlled studies, scientists discovered that Wim was indeed able to control his immune and hormonal responses, internal body temperature, and inflammation through breathwork.

 From hiking Everest in his shorts to sitting in a tub of ice water for more than two hours to running the world’s fastest barefoot half-marathon on ice to (quite literally) destroying an endotoxin as it entered his bloodstream, Wim has consistently shattered our preconceived notions about what is possible for the human animal.